 The most well known Chinese in the Civil War armies and navies are in the following list, many because photos exist of them.

-- Corporal John Tommy (or Tomney in some sources) - Battles of Fredericksburg, Chancellorsville and Gettysburg - Union Army - Killed in battle; both arms and legs blown off by cannon fire July 12, 1863 and lived another 3.5 months, until October 19.
-Reports and journals speak of him as a good soldier, brave and firendly.
+- Corporal John Tommy (or Tomney in some sources).
+Battles of Fredericksburg, Chancellorsville and Gettysburg with the Union Army.
+Killed in battle with both arms and legs blown off by cannon fire July 12, 1863.
+He lived another 3.5 months until October 19.
+Reports and journals speak of him as a good soldier, brave and friendly.

 - Christopher Wren Bunker, son of Chang Bunker (famous Siamese twin with P.T.
-Barnum) - Battles in PA and WV - Confederate Cavalry - Captured and later released
+Barnum).
+Battles in PA and WV with the Confederate Cavalry.
+Captured and later released

-- Stephen Decatur Bunker, son of Eng Bunker (the other Siamese twin) - Battles in WV and VA - Confederate Cavalry - Wounded, captured, and later released.
+- Stephen Decatur Bunker, son of Eng Bunker (the other famous Siamese twin.
+Battles in WV and VA with the Confederate Cavalry.
+Wounded, captured, and later released.

-- Antonio Dardell - Taken from China by an American sea captain, probably purchased or found orphaned - Union Army, 27th Connecticut Infantry - Survived the war and worked as a tinsmith until 1912.
+- Antonio Dardell was taken from China by an American sea captain, probably purchased or found orphaned.
+He served with the Union Army, 27th Connecticut Infantry, survived the war, and worked as a tinsmith until 1912.

-- Corporal Joseph Pierce - Survived Pickett's Charge at Gettysburg and other actions - Union Army, the 14th Connecticut Infantry.
+- Corporal Joseph Pierce survived Pickett's Charge at Gettysburg and other actions with the Union Army, the 14th Connecticut Infantry.
 After being sold as a child to an American sea captain, he always wore his Manchu Dynasty que (pigtail), even in the army.

 - Edward Day Cohota was given his surname by the sea captain of the ship of the same name, Cohota.
 Edward was about 5 years old when he was found stowed away or abandoned on the captain's boat in the company of an older Chinese boy that died.
 Cohota later served the Union Army in the Civil War, continued a military career for another 20 years, met and guarded Sitting Bull, but could not gain US Citizenship because of the Chinese Exclusion Act of 1882 (law until 1943) that banned it.
 Apparently, Edward still voted in several elections, although he was not a citizen.